curist/curist.github.io/README.md

 JS libraries should be exported in `src/browser.js`, and can be accessed as `libs.*` in browser.

+CSS is extracted using `src/css.js` helper, and processed using `PostCSS`.

 # The markup

 Markups are in the form of either one of the expressions below